Actor from JK Rowling’s Strike wins £11K in pregnancy discrimination case

 Judges ruled in favour of the actor at a recent employment tribunal

-An actor has won a pregnancy discrimination case after being dropped from a BBC television adaptation of a JK Rowling book.
+An actor has won a pregnancy discrimination case after being dropped from a BBC television adaptation of JK Rowling’s Strike books.

-Under the pseudonym Robert Galbraith, Rowling has written five novels about private detective Cormoran Strike along with his partner, Robin Ellacott.
+Under the pseudonym Robert Galbraith, Rowling has written five novels about private detective Cormoran Strike and his partner, Robin Ellacott.
 The books were later adapted for the BBC.

 Antonia Kinlay appeared in the 2018 adaptation of Career of Evil and was expected to return in the follow-up.